Notifiable disease: Human

 The World Health Organization's International Health Regulations 1969 require disease reporting to the organization in order to help with its global surveillance and advisory role.
 The current (1969) regulations are rather limited with a focus on reporting of three main diseases: cholera, yellow fever and plague.
 Smallpox was a contagious disease during the 18th-20th century.
 It was endemic until mass vaccination, after which WHO certified Smallpox to be eradicated.
-This marked the first human disease to be successfully eradicated.
+This marked the first (and thus far only) human disease to be successfully eradicated.

 The revised International Health Regulations 2005 broadens this scope and is no longer limited to the notification of specific diseases.
 Whilst it does identify a number of specific diseases, it also defines a limited set of criteria to assist in deciding whether an event is notifiable to WHO.

 WHO states that "Notification is now based on the identification within a State Party’s territory of an "event that may constitute a public health emergency of international concern".
 This non-disease specific definition of notifiable events expands the scope of the IHR (2005) to include any novel or evolving risk to international public health, taking into account the context in which the event occurs.
 Such notifiable events can extend beyond communicable diseases and arise from any origin or source.
 This broad notification requirement aims at detecting, early on, all public health events that could have serious and international consequences, and preventing or containing them at source through an adapted response before they spread across borders."